tmastercoding/fullstack/blog.md

 ## Github and Blogs
 All of this will be documented through
-[Github](https://github.com/tmastercoding/fullstack) on a public repo and on seperate blog posts all tagged with the code FullStack.
+[Github](https://github.com/tmastercoding/fullstack) on a public repo and on seperate blog posts all tagged with the code  [fullstack](https://tmastercoding.blogspot.com/search/label/fullstack).

 Thanks!